MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 **This is preliminary content and subject to change.**

-Docker is a container deployment and management platform, that works with both Linux and Windows containers.
-Docker is used to create, manage, and delete containers and container images.
-Docker enables storing container images in a public registry (Docker Hub) and private registries (Docker Trusted Registries).
-Docker additionally provides container host clustering capabilities with Docker Swarm and deployment automaton with Docker Compose.
+The Docker engine is not included with Windows and will need to be installed and configured individually.
+The steps used to run the Docker Engine on Windows will vary from those used to run in on Linux.
+This document will step through installing and configuring the Docker engine on Windows Server 2016, Nano Server, and Windows Client.

 For more information on Docker and the Docker toolset visit [Docker.com](https://www.docker.com/).
-The Docker Daemon and CLI are not shipped with Windows and will need to be installed separately.
-This document will walk through manually installing the Docker engine on Windows.

 > The Windows Container feature must be enabled before Docker can be used to create and manage Windows Server and Hyper-V Container.
 For instructions on enabling this feature, see the [Container Host Deployment Guide](./docker_windows.md).

-## Windows Server
+## Windows Server 2016

 ### Install Docker <!--1-->

-TODO - update this text: Docker.exe does not natively install as a Windows Service.
 There are several methods that can be used to create a Windows service, one example shown here uses `nssm.exe`.

 Download docker.exe from `https://aka.ms/tp4/docker` and place it in the System32 directory on the Container Host.